trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-In this case, the bird had already been chipped for identification purposes while it was living at the Tierpark.
-This means that a transponder with a chip number on it (968000002487298) had been implanted into the bird at about the level of the trachea.[^6] This number links the bird to the [[ZIMS|material.species360]] (Zoological Information Management Software) database, which many zoos use to coordinate their breeding and zoo keeping practices.
-This digital repository is where you can find further information about the animal if the zoo in question has entered it.
-The transponder was removed during the preparation process, stored together with the data sheet, and then placed back into the prepared skin at the end, as it contains information about the (zoo) animal and is therefore considered part of it.
+In this case, the live bird had already been chipped for identification purposes while still at the Tierpark.
+This means that a transponder with a chip number on it (968000002487298) had been implanted at about the level of the trachea.[^6] This number links the bird to the [[ZIMS|material.species360]] (Zoological Information Management Software) database, which many zoos use to coordinate their breeding and zoo-keeping practices.
+This digital repository is where you can find further information about the individual animal if the zoo has provided it.
+The transponder was removed during the preparation process and stored together with the data sheet before being placed back into the prepared skin.
+This is done because by virtue of containing information about the (zoo) animal, the tag is considered part of it.
 It thus became part of the study skin and part of the scientific collection.

 <figure>